talkjs/tutorials/how-to-create-a-notification-center/how-to-create-a-notification-center.md

   <figcaption>An example message</figcaption>
 </figure>

 You can include links in messages that you send from the REST API with TalkJS's [link markup](https://talkjs.com/docs/Features/Customizations/Formatting/#links).
 This is useful when you want to send a message to view information elsewhere.
-In this example, we've included a link to the TalkJS [Getting Started guide](https://talkjs.com/docs/Getting_Started/).

 Often, you'll want to send the same message to multiple users at once.
 In this case, your backend code will need to create a conversation for each user and then send the same message text to each conversation.